glouppe/info8002-large-scale-data-systems/lecture9.md

 # Join

-What needs to happen in order to ensure a consistent network when a node $n$ joins the network by connecting to a node $n^\prime$?
+We must ensure a consistent network when a node $n$ joins the network by connecting to a node $n^\prime$.
+This is performed in three steps:
 1. Initialize the predecessor and fingers of node $n$.
 2. Update the fingers and predecessors of existing nodes to reflect the addition of $n$.
 3. Transfer the keys and their corresponding values to $n$.